Spin-Phonon-Photon Strong Coupling in a Piezomechanical Nanocavity

 The spin-phonon coupling $g_{p,e}$ results from the spin-strain susceptibility $\mathbf\chi_{spin}$ of quantum emitters in a strain field \cite{hepp2014electronic,meesala2016enhanced,meesala2018strain}.
 For a single-phonon strain profile $\textbf{t}_{p}$, the resulting coupling is $g_{spin}(\textbf{r}) = \mathbf{\chi}_{spin}\cdot\textbf{t}_p(\textbf{r})$.
 In Group IV emitters in diamond, $\chi_{spin}$ depends heavily on the spin-orbit mixing enabled by an off-axis magnetic field (see \cite{Supporting}) and primarily interacts with transverse strain in the emitter frame \cite{hepp2014electronic}.
 Therefore, for the rest of this analysis, we set this expression to be

-where $\textbf{t}'(\textbf{r})$ is the single-phonon strain profile in the coordinate system of the emitter and $\chi_{eff} \approx 0.27$ PHz/strain \cite{meesala2018strain}.
+where $\textbf{t}'(\textbf{r})$ is the single-phonon strain profile in the coordinate system of the emitter and $\chi_{eff} \approx 0.28$ PHz/strain \cite{meesala2018strain}.
 To implement the device in Fig.\ref{fig 1: schematic}, we require a platform with (i) superconductivity, (ii) piezoelectricity, (iii) acoustic cavities, and (iv) strain transfer to diamond emitters.
 To address (i-ii), we propose a silicon-on-insulator (SOI) platform with a thin-film deposition of scandium-doped aluminum nitride (ScAlN).
 This material system allows for superconducting qubits and piezoelectrics to co-inhabit one chip \cite{keller2017transmon,keller2017superconducting}.
 To answer (iii-iv), we co-design a Nb-on-Sc$_{0.32}$Al$_{0.68}$N-on-SOI piezoelectric resonator with a heterogeneously integrated diamond thin membrane.
-We propose Niobium (Nb) as a well-characterized superconductor with high $H_{c1} = 0.2$ T and $H_{c2} = 2$ T \cite{saito2001critical, kerchner1981critical, finnemore1966superconducting}, as required for operation with the spin.
+We propose Niobium (Nb) as a well-characterized superconductor with high $H_{c1} = 0.18$ T and $H_{c2} = 2$ T \cite{saito2001critical, kerchner1981critical, finnemore1966superconducting}, as required for operation with the spin.
 SOI platforms have previously been used for piezoelectric resonators \cite{lobl2001materials,loebl2003piezoelectric}, and diamond-AlN interfaces have been used to acoustically drive emitters in diamond \cite{golter2014optically,golter2016coupling,golter2016optomechanical}.